-Trail connections and more green/open space were proposed throughout the Regional Center, but high priority was given to connections that would provide direct links from the Regional Center to adjacent trailways and parks, such as the Salado Creek Greenway Trail and Lady Bird Johnson Park.
+Trail connections and more green/open space are proposed throughout the regional center, but high priority is given to connections that would provide direct links from the plan area to adjacent trailways and parks, such as the Salado Creek Greenway and Lady Bird Johnson Park.
 On the map, proposed trail connections are located:

-- South of Loop 410 along Perrin Beitel to connect the Regional Center to the Salado Creek Greenway Trail; - Along Beitel Creek through Kallison Park linking to the Longhorn Quarry and; - Just south of Wurzbach Parkway between the Longhorn Quarry and Lady Bird Johnson Park.
+- South of Loop 410 along Perrin Beitel to connect the regional center to the Salado Creek Greenway; - Along Beitel Creek through Kallison Park linking to the Longhorn Quarry; and - Just south of Wurzbach Parkway between the Longhorn Quarry and Lady Bird Johnson Park.